National School Safety and Security Services is a Cleveland (Ohio)-based, national school safety consulting firm specializing in:

 Meet our team:

 Kenneth S. Trump, MPA, is the President of National School Safety and Security Services.
-Ken has been making schools safer for nearly 30 years.
-Right now, he is working with schools across the country, from California to South Carolina, Michigan to Texas.
-He is speaking at national conferences on school security, emergency planning, bullying and violence prevention.
-He counsels state and federal lawmakers on school safety policies and crisis response.
+Ken has been making schools safer for more than 30 years.
+Right now, he is working with school and safety officials across the country to make schools safer and better prepared to manage emergencies.
+He is speaking at national conferences on school security, emergency planning, bullying, threat assessment, and managing crisis communications and social media strategy.
+He counsels state and federal lawmakers on school safety policies and crisis response, and provides litigation consulting and expert witness services on school safety cases.

 Ken started as an officer, investigator and Youth Gang Unit Supervisor for the Cleveland Public Schools, and as a suburban School Security Director.
 During that time, Ken spoke at national conferences and worked regularly with local reporters on stories related to school safety, security incidents, and gangs.